Ostium

 Traditional margin accounts typically offer 2:1 leverage on equities, 10:1 on forex (in regulated jurisdictions), and require substantial minimum equity ($25,000 for pattern day trading in the US).
 CFD brokers offer higher leverage (20–50x) but at the cost of counterparty risk and opaque execution.

-DeFi perpetuals offer leverage up to 200x on Ostium, with no minimum position size — trades can be opened with as little as $5.
-The capital efficiency difference is stark: a $10,000 position in gold on a traditional brokerage might require $5,000–$10,000 in margin.
+Onchain perpetuals offer leverage up to 200x on Ostium for select forex, gold, and US index pairs, with no minimum position size.
+Trades can be opened with as little as $5.
+The capital efficiency difference is meaningful: a $10,000 position in gold on a traditional brokerage might require $5,000–$10,000 in margin.
 On Ostium, the same notional exposure requires as little as $50 at 200x leverage, or $500 at 20x for a more conservative position.
-The freed capital can be deployed elsewhere or held in USDC earning yield.
+The freed capital can be deployed elsewhere or held in USDC.

 Transparency and incentive alignment

 The CFD brokerage model has a documented incentive misalignment problem.
-Many brokers operate a B-book model where the broker takes the opposite side of client trades — profiting when clients lose.
+Many brokers operate a B-book model where the broker takes the opposite side of client trades and profits when clients lose.
 Approximately 80% of retail CFD clients lose money, and regulators including the FCA have repeatedly flagged concerns about account freezing, execution manipulation, re-quoting, and opaque spread widening.

-On-chain perpetuals platforms operate with full transparency.
-On Ostium, every trade, spread, fee, open interest figure, and liquidity parameter is visible and auditable on-chain.
-There is no B-book.
-The protocol does not trade against its users.
-Pricing comes directly from the underlying market via oracles, not from the platform's proprietary pricing engine.
-The platform's revenue comes from trading fees, not from client losses.
-This is a structural alignment difference, not a marketing claim — it is verifiable on the blockchain.
+Onchain perpetuals platforms operate with verifiable transparency.
+On Ostium, every trade, spread, fee, open interest figure, and liquidity parameter is recorded and auditable onchain.
+Pricing comes from oracle infrastructure pulling from underlying institutional markets, not from a proprietary pricing engine.
+The protocol's revenue comes from trading fees, not from client losses.
+This is a structural alignment difference, not a marketing claim, and it is verifiable on the blockchain.

 Settlement and custody

-DeFi perpetuals settle instantly on-chain.
-Trader collateral sits in smart contracts under the trader's control — full self-custody from deposit to withdrawal.
+Onchain perpetuals settle instantly onchain.
+Trader collateral sits in smart contracts under the trader's control, fully self-custodial from deposit to withdrawal.
 There is no custodial intermediary.
 Funds can be withdrawn to the trader's wallet at any time.

 The real opportunity cost

 The opportunity cost of using a traditional brokerage for leveraged RWA exposure is not just higher fees or lower leverage.
 It is the compounding effect of restricted access, locked capital, opaque execution, misaligned incentives, and delayed settlement.
-For traders whose primary goal is directional exposure to global markets — taking a view on gold, the Nasdaq, crude oil, or the yen — DeFi perpetuals platforms offer a structurally superior infrastructure that removes friction at every layer.
+For traders whose primary goal is directional exposure to global markets, taking a view on gold, the Nasdaq, USOIL, or the yen, onchain perpetuals platforms offer a structurally different infrastructure that removes friction at every layer.

 Start Trading Real World Assets on Ostium